IIHF encouraged by NHL’s potential return to Olympics in ‘22

 “We didn’t give up after Pyeongchang.
 We understood the situation, how it was at that time.
 No bad feelings,” he said.
 “We really hope it will come in ’22, and we are ready to work and find a solution.”

-The NHL and union have declined to discuss the proposed CBA until it is approved, which could happen as early as Friday.
+The NHL and union have declined to discuss the proposed CBA until it is approved, which could happen as early as Friday, when player voting closes.

 Carolina Hurricanes veteran forward Justin Williams called the Olympic proposal “really attractive.”